 2. How do you handle stress?

-It’s important to stay calm and try to empathize with whatever moment is causing you stress.
-Especially when dealing with customers.
-You need to be mindful to put yourself in their position and try to keep that top of mind, so that you don’t stress yourself out.
+It’s important to stay calm and empathize with whatever moment is causing you stress—especially when dealing with customers.
+It would help if you were mindful of putting yourself in their position and keeping that top of mind not to stress yourself.

 3. What makes great leadership at the help desk?